Reasoning Flows

-Built with a flexible architecture, the Workshop combines GUI-based tools with open coding environments, providing both low-code and pro-code capabilities.
+Built with a flexible architecture, Reasoning Flows combines GUI-based tools with open coding environments, providing both low-code and pro-code capabilities.
 It leverages Docker containerization for scalable compute, supports scheduling and orchestration of data tasks, and facilitates collaboration through reusable assets and project cloning features.

 Capabilities and Use Cases